NordicPlayground/nRF51-multi-role-conn-observer-advertiser/README.md

 The software interrupt indicated by the user in the btle_hci_adv_init() function is triggered when there are available reports in the queue.
 The user may then use the btle_hci_adv_report_get() function to pull reports from the queue.
-The reports contains total valid/invalid packets received and an HCI btle_evt_t that indicates what kind of event triggered this report.
+The reports contain the total number of valid/invalid packets received and an HCI btle_evt_t structure that indicates what kind of event triggered the report.

 NOTE: The BLE specification does not define any scan report events, so a special event type was added for this: BTLE_VS_EVENT_NRF_SCAN_REQUEST_RECEIVED.
-It contains an address and address type of the scanner in addition to RSSI and channel.
+It contains the address and address type of the scanner in addition to RSSI and channel.

 ### Available function calls: